Jacobikinz/CICS-Consultant/docs/final.md

 ## User Interface:

-A final up-to-date list/table describing your application’s user interface.
-This should include the name of the UI view and its purpose.
-You should include a screenshot of each of your UI views.
 1. Homepage
   - The homepage of our application is a quiz, which asks users to input all classes they have taken.
 There is then a button which locks in a user's answers and sends them to the database.
   - Then, the next part of the quiz appears, which asks users to rank each class they have taken.
 There is another button at the bottom of this, which sends the class enjoyment information for the users to the database, as well as computing the final step.